-The plan commission in making its decision shall consider the following factors to the extent they apply to the petitioner's application:
+The plan commission in making its recommendation and the town board in making its decision shall consider the following factors to the extent they apply to the petitioner's application:

-- the stability of the proposed slope;

-- (2) the aesthetic impact;

-- the potential for adverse drainage;

-- (4) the potential impact upon neighboring properties;

-- (5) the potential impact upon environmentally sensitive areas; - (6) the potential impact upon existing lakes and streams; - (7) the potential impact on roadways and other infrastructure; - (8) public safety; - (9) the length, height, design, and location of any retaining walls or berms; - (10) whether a retaining wall is needed to stabilize the grade or control soil erosion based on existing topography; - (11) how the proposed activity fits with the master grading plan, if applicable; - (12) proposed landscaping and screening; - (13) the materials used and source for fill, landscaping, and retaining walls; - (14) the amount of land disturbance in relation to the size of the subject property; - (15) proposed pond size, use, location, design, landscaping, and water source; and - (16) any other factor that relates to the purposes of this chapter as set forth in s.
+- the stability of the proposed slope; - (2) the aesthetic impact; - (3) the potential for adverse drainage; - (4) the potential impact upon neighboring properties; - (5) the potential impact upon environmentally sensitive areas; - (6) the potential impact upon existing lakes and streams; - (7) the potential impact on roadways and other infrastructure; - (8) public safety; - (9) the length, height, design, and location of any retaining walls or berms; - (10) whether a retaining wall is needed to stabilize the grade or control soil erosion based on existing topography; - (11) how the proposed activity fits with the master grading plan, if applicable; - (12) proposed landscaping and screening; - (13) the materials used and source for fill, landscaping, and retaining walls; - (14) the amount of land disturbance in relation to the size of the subject property; - (15) proposed pond size, use, location, design, landscaping, and water source; and - (16) any other factor that relates to the purposes of this chapter as set forth in s.
 500.05 or as allowed by state law.

 - (A) Generally.
-In approving a change in topography, the plan commission may impose one or more conditions of approval deemed necessary to further the intent and purposes of this chapter.
+In approving a change in topography, the plan commission may recommend and the town board impose one or more conditions of approval deemed necessary to further the intent and purposes of this chapter.
 Such conditions, for example, may relate to landscaping, screening, preservation of existing vegetation, engineering considerations for excessively steep or unstable slopes, and erosion control. - (B) Effect on contracts with another party.
-The plan commission shall not condition or withhold approval based upon the property owner entering into a contract or discontinuing, modifying, extending, or renewing any contract, with a third party under which the third party is engaging in a lawful use of the property.
-96
+The town board shall not condition or withhold approval based upon the property owner entering into a contract or discontinuing, modifying, extending, or renewing any contract, with a third party under which the third party is engaging in a lawful use of the property.^[1]